 1. Visit / activities within the Academy Learning Area (see appendix 1) and which involve no more than an everyday level of risk.
 Visits that are part of the curriculum and take place during the academy day do not require consent.
 Those that are not part of the curriculum or extend beyond the academy day can be covered by blanket consent but information will be provided to parents in advance and they will have the opportunity to withdraw their child.

 These follow the learning area operating procedure (appendix 1).

-St Chad's CofE Nursery and Infant School will log these visits on the eVisit system.
+At St Chad's CofE Nursery and Infant School, visit leaders will: